0xc0re/docosaisto/README.md

 2. Navigate to the project directory.
 3. Run `docker-compose up` to start the Docker containers.
 4. Access the API at the specified endpoint.

+## To Do

+  - Virtual sinks for every request.
+Currently, unless we set the default sink -- we get no audio.

 ## Contributing